awsdocs/aws-parallelcluster-user-guide/doc_source/DirectoryService-v3.md

 [Update policy: The compute fleet must be stopped for this setting to be changed for an update.](using-pcluster-update-cluster-v3.md#update-policy-compute-fleet-v3)

 `LdapAccessFilter` \(**Optional**, `String`\)
-Specifies a filter to limit LDAP queries to a subset of the directory that's being queried\.
-This property corresponds to the sssd\-ldap parameter that's called `ldap_access_filter`\.
+Specifies a filter to limit directory access to a subset of users\.
+This property corresponds to the SSSD\-LDAP parameter that's called `ldap_access_filter`\.
 You can use it to limit queries to an AD that supports a large number of users\.
 This filter can block user access to the cluster\.
 However, it doesn't impact the discoverability of blocked users\.
+If this property is set, the SSSD parameter `access_provider` is set to `ldap` internally by AWS ParallelCluster and must not be modified by `DirectoryService` / `AdditionalSssdConfigs` settings\.
-If this property is omitted, all users in the directory can access the cluster\.
+If this property is omitted and customized user access isn't specified in `DirectoryService` / `AdditionalSssdConfigs`, all users in the directory can access the cluster\.
 Examples:

 ```